-- 1. Create an as-of-right solar installation path for property-owners.
-Create a clear regulatory path (an as-of-right installation) to solar development for both accessory and (if appropriate) principal uses such as solar farms and ground-mount community shared solar installations. - 2.
+- 1. Acknowledge state law that dedicates an as-of-right solar installation path for property-owners.
+Create a clear regulatory path (an as-of-right installation) to solar development for both accessory and (if appropriate) principal uses such as solar farms and ground-mount community shared solar installations, consistent with state law. - 2.
 Limit regulatory barriers to developing solar resources.
-Ensure that access to solar resources is not unduly limited by height, setback, or coverage standards, recognizing the distinct design and function of solar technologies and land uses. - 3.
+Access to solar resources may not be unduly limited by height, setback, or coverage standards, unless the restriction satisfies the conditions of Wisconsin Statute §66.0401 (1m) a-c. - 3.
 Define appropriate aesthetic standards.
-Retain an as-of-right installation while balancing design concerns in urban neighborhoods, historic districts, and new subdivisions. - 4.
-Address cross-property solar access issues.
-Consider options for protecting access across property lines in the subdivision process and in zoning districts that allow taller buildings on smaller (urban density) lots. - 5.
+Per state law, design or aesthetic standards may not restrict the installation or use of solar energy systems, unless the restriction satisfies the conditions of Wisconsin Statute §66.0401 (1m) a-c. - Address cross-property solar access issues.
+Ensure solar installations have protected access across property lines in the subdivision process and in all zoning districts, per state law (Wisconsin Statute §700.41). - 5.
 Address principal solar uses.
 Define where in the community solar energy land uses are appropriate as a principal or primary use, and set development standards and procedures to guide such development. - 6.
 Consider "solar-ready" design.
 Encourage developers and builders to use solar-ready subdivision and building design. - 7.
 Consider regulatory incentives.
 Incorporate regulatory incentives such as density bonuses that can spur private-sector solar investment.

-Different Settings and Community Types
+Different Community Types and Settings

 The model ordinance language addresses land use concerns for both urban and rural areas, and thus not all of the provisions may be appropriate for every community.
-Issues of solar access and nuisances associated with solar energy systems are of less consequence outside urban density areas, where lot sizes are almost always greater than one acre.
+Issues of solar access and nuisances associated with solar energy systems are of less consequence outside urban areas, where lot sizes are almost always greater than one acre.
 Solar farms and gardens (principal solar land uses) are much more likely to be proposed in rural areas rather than developed cities.
 However, urban areas should consider where solar farms or gardens can add value to the community and enable economic development of a valuable local resource.
-Rural communities should address rooftop and accessory ground-mount development, although the standards used in this model are designed more for the urban circumstances.
+Rural communities should also specifically address rooftop and accessory ground-mount development.
+The standards